mfkiwl/rk-open-docs/SPI/Rockchip_Developer_Guide_Linux_SPI_EN.md

                 id = <0>;		//This attribute is used to distinguish different SPI slave devices in "spi-rockchip-test.c". reg = <0>;   //chip select  0:cs0  1:cs1
                 spi-max-frequency = <24000000>;   //spi output clock
-                //spi-cpha;      //not support
-                //spi-cpol;     //if the property is here it is 1:clk is high, else 0:clk is low  when idle };
+        };

         spi_test@01 {